The Best Flea Treatment for Cats

 We also found a handful of garlic- or essential oil-based products marketed as “natural,” but none of the vets we spoke to could verify that these products are effective as insecticides.
-Dr. Ralph Williams, PHD, veterinary and public health entomologist, told us he only recommends EPA-registered insecticides for flea control.
+Dr. Ralph Williams, veterinary and public health entomologist, told us he only recommends EPA-registered insecticides for flea control.
 “There’s a lot of unproven products out there.
 The EPA serves as a sort of police source so these products do what they say they are doing.”

 So we narrowed our list down to treatments with EPA-backed insecticides.
 Even better, we loved when a product used IGRs or insecticide synergists to speed up the work of its insecticides.